ubc-library-rc/gis-dhsi/content/day4/10-leaflet.md

 ```

-A [boilerplate](https://www.freecodecamp.org/news/whats-boilerplate-and-why-do-we-use-it-let-s-check-out-the-coding-style-guide-ac2b6c814ee7/) is a chunk of code that can be used as-is in multiple contexts and often provides the basis for more advanced operations.
-The boilerplate code for this workshop renders a basemap which we will tinker with and add to in order to build an dynamic cluster map.
-It’s important that you don’t lose any of this code, and that it remains in its original structure and arrangement.
-Beyond this workshop, before you experiment with it on your own it's a good idea to make a copy of the original code to refer back to.

 ## Anatomy of an HTML document
 The HTML document is split into two main sections: the <code>head</code> and the <code>body</code>.
 Each of these sections are contained within opening < tags > and closing </ tags >.
-Notice that because the document is in HTML format, everything is contained within the html tag.
+Notice that because the document is in HTML format, everything is contained within the html tag. *Everything you add to the boilerplate during this workshop will be within the script tags.*

 ```html
 <html>